The Role Communicators Need to Play to Advance Diversity & Inclusion Efforts

 Tip 3: Be transparent and bring the data.

 Many employees may not realize just how non-diverse their organization is and why that matters.
 Communicators can work with HR to gather data that goes beyond who makes up the workforce.
 Additionally, you should also look at your suppliers, business partners, and board members to ensure they’re accounted for in your DEI plan.
 And don’t forget to ask for employee feedback on their perception of diversity and inclusion in the business today.
 This data is critical in understanding what your employees value and what they identify as priority changes.
 If you want to build trust, acknowledging opportunities to be better and bringing examples and data to your communication is key.

 Internal and employee communicators have a responsibility to bring the voices of all employees to the executive team and hold executives accountable to acknowledging them.
 As diversity advocate Vernã Myers said:

-When you bring your ERG together, ensure there is a clear, actionable plan for change.
-To abolish inequality in the workplace, these plans have to be embedded in the company culture and live on beyond this moment in history.
-It’s also critical that you evaluate the ways all employees are accessing your communication and that you ensure communication reaches all employees directly and that they easily find ways to share feedback and communicate back to leadership.
-Far too often, conversations about diversity and inclusion stay within the corporate office.
-Therefore, it’s essential that you include your remote employees as well as frontline and deskless workers in this movement.
+When you bring your ERG together, make sure there is a clear, actionable plan for change.
+To abolish inequality in the workplace, these plans have to be embedded in the company culture.
+It’s also critical that you make sure communication reaches all employees directly and that they can easily share feedback with leadership.
+Too often, conversations about diversity and inclusion stay within the corporate office.
+So, it’s essential that you include your remote and frontline workers in this movement too.

 Comments are closed.